RCC helps provide for the education of roughly 1600 Miskito children on the remote and beautiful Coconut River in Nicaragua.

 impact lives locally and internationally.
 RCC donates money and time to our school project in Nicaragua (Project Ezra) as well as giving locally in Radford, VA.
 Every purchase educates!
 RCC is a faith based organization that believes in giving back.

 What is Project Ezra?

-Project Ezra provides education from kindergarten through 12th grade with 54 teachers.
+Project Ezra provides education from kindergarten through 12th grade with 54 teachers to the Miskito people in Nicaragua.
 These schools are located in areas that have no electricity, running water, or roads.
 Run by locals, we and our partners help provide the financial support they need on the Coconut River (Rio Coco) in Nicaragua.